- Written by Dr.Mehmet Demircioglu

 In a fixed package model, the patient usually knows the total surgery fee before travel.
 This can reduce stress and avoid a feeling that every medical adjustment is linked to extra money.

-What is the disadvantage of pricing by graft?
+The disadvantage of pricing by graft

 This matters especially when the donor area looks weaker in person than it looked in photos.
 Reducing grafts can be the right decision.
 The pricing model should not punish that decision.

 The hotel is not only a travel detail.
-After surgery, the patient needs a clean, calm place to rest, sleep safely, and follow washing instructions.
+After surgery, the patient needs a clean, quiet place to rest, sleep safely, and follow washing instructions.
 A cheaper hotel far from the clinic can make recovery more stressful.

 Patients who want to understand package structure can read more about hair transplant packages in Turkey.